controlflow/multivaluedictionaryslim/README.md

 # `MultiValueDictionarySlim` collection

 This repo consists the implementation of the multi-map data structure - a dictionary that maps a single key to multiple values.
-In .NET there is no such data structure available in the BCL.
+In .NET there is no such data structure available in the .NET base class library.
+Usually developers use `Dictionary<TKey, List<TValue>>` collection to implement multi-maps, but this comes with usability problems and associated performance costs.

-, except there is a `ILookup` interface and `.ToLookup()` that represents the same concept, but do not expose the multi-map data structure.

-now obsolete `MultiValueDictionary`.

-`ILookup`

-Best-used when most pairs are 1:1, but some keys have N values.
-The more N gets - the more memory consumes.
-Integers instead of 64bit pointers.

-* integers rather than pointers are 1) smaller and 2) nicer for GC
+LINQ APIs also comes with a `ILookup<TKey, TValue>` interface (and `.ToLookup()` extension method) that represents multi-map like data structure, but it does not allow the general multi-map operations to be performed like we can do with the ordinary collection classes.

+Back in the days Microsoft shipped the [`MultiValueDictionary` package](https://devblogs.microsoft.com/dotnet/multidictionary-becomes-multivaluedictionary/) with a multi-map data structure, but it's deprecated now.
+The implementation generally was pretty much similar to `Dictionary<TKey, List<TValue>>`, except it allows to change the underlying data structure for values collections (for example, using `HashSet<TValue>` instead).

+The `MultiValueDictionarySlim<TKey, TValue>` data structure from this repo is a specialized multi-map implementation that is intended to replace `Dictionary<TKey, List<TValue>>`-like multi-maps in scenarios where memory allocation patterns are important.

 ## Memory layout